trueos/pcbsd/src-qt5/docs/controlpanel.rst

 About
 =====

-The "About" icon of Control Panel can be used to quickly find information about the PC-BSD® system.
+The "About" icon of Control Panel can be used to quickly find information about the TrueOS® system.
 To start the application, double-click its icon in
 Control Panel or type :command:`about-gui`.
 An example is seen in :numref:`Figure %s: About Information <about1>`.

 .. _about1:

 .. figure:: images/about1.png

-he displayed information includes the version of PC-BSD®, whether the system is using the PRODUCTION, EDGE, or ENTERPRISE package set, the hostname of the system, the underlying version of
+he displayed information includes the version of TrueOS®, whether the system is using the PRODUCTION, EDGE, or ENTERPRISE package set, the hostname of the system, the underlying version of
 FreeBSD, the architecture, the name of the kernel (ident), the type of CPU, and the amount of installed memory.

 If you click the "Software and system components" button, the screen shown in :numref:`Figure %s: System Components Screen <about2a>` will be displayed.